 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426- 4791).

-MONITORING YOUR WATER:
+MONITORING YOUR WATER

 We routinely monitor for contaminants in your drinking water according to federal and state laws.
-The following tables show the results of our monitoring for the period of January 1 to December 31, 2021.
-The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The following tables show the results of our monitoring for the period of January 1 to December 31, 2022.
+The State allows us to monitor some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data is from prior years in accordance with the Safe Drinking Water Act.
 The date has been noted on the sampling results table.
+Some of the results are entry point samples from the Greater Johnstown Water Authority.
+They are noted in the table.

-DEFINITIONS:
+DEFINITIONS